 - Working too many hours

 The list is not exhaustive.
 Unreasonable behaviour is an easier fact to use for an uncontested divorce, as B does not have to admit to the behaviour.
 This is in contrast to adultery which has to be proven, and this can be embarrassing.
 It is unlikely that there will be consent to divorce for reason of adultery.
-Read more about unreasonable behaviour in divorce.
+Read more about unreasonable behaviour in divorce in our other article.

 Desertion is described as B having deserted A for a continuous period of at least 2 years immediately before the filing of divorce.
 A should show that they have been living separately, and that B has the intention to desert.
 Usually, this is shown by proving that B has no intention of returning.

 Separation (live apart) for 3 years

 A will have to show evidence of living separately.
 Sometimes, a deed of separation is used.
 For separation, the living apart must be by choice of the parties and not due to necessity.
 For example, if B has been posted overseas for work, that time is unlikely to be counted as part of the 3 years required.

 If A and B get back together briefly during the period of living apart, the separation can still be considered continuous as long as the period of the reconciliation does not exceed 6 months.
 However, the time they spent living together will not count towards the required duration of separation.

 Separation (live apart) for 4 years

 Supposing A and B have lived separately continuously for a period of 4 years, then the consent of B is not necessary before A can file for divorce.